 Condition Code A is applied whenever a student who is present for a test session leaves an entire constructed-response question in that session completely blank (no response attempted).

 2-Point Scoring Policies

-- Scoring Policies provided for past New York State Tests will NOT apply to the 2014 Common Core Mathematics Tests. - New Scoring Policies are provided on page 12.
+- The Scoring Policies provided for the 2014 New York State Tests will apply to the 2015 Common Core Mathematics Tests. - The Scoring Policies are provided on page 12.

 3-Point Holistic Rubric